Malaal-e-Yaar

-Malaal e Yaar (ملالِ یار) is a Pakistani television serial produced by Momina Duraid under MD Productions.
+Malaal-e-Yaar (ملالِ یار) is a Pakistani television serial produced by Momina Duraid under MD Productions.
 Based on the feudal system, it explores the ritual of early settled marriages.
-The main theme revolves around two persons from opposite backgrounds who hate each other but eventually fall in love, bounded by a marriage only on paper.
-It stars Mirza Zain Baig, Azekah Daniel, Zainab Shabir, Hamza Firdous and Jahanzeb Gorchani in leading roles.
-It gained local and foreign viewership soon after its first episode went on-air.
+The main theme revolves around two persons from opposite backgrounds who hate each other, but eventually fall in love, bounded by a marriage only on paper.
+It stars Mirza Zain Baig, Azekah Daniel, Zainab Shabbir, Hamza Firdous and Jahanzeb Gorchani in leading roles.
+It gained local and foreign viewership soon after its first episode went on air.